-Even if you’ve already seen Yosemite’s thunderous waterfalls, the craggy high country around Tuolumne Meadows, and the Mariposa Grove of giant sequoias, this neighboring park offers still more amazing sights.
-Wander among the largest living trees on the planet in the Giant Forest, go underground into eerily beautiful limestone and marble caves, hike past wildflower meadows, and splash around meandering rivers and glistening lakes during summer.
+In Sequoia National Park, wander among the largest living trees on the planet in the Giant Forest, go underground into eerily beautiful limestone and marble caves, hike past wildflower meadows, and splash around meandering rivers and glistening lakes during summer.
 Even if you’ve already seen Yosemite, the neighboring Sequoia National Park matches its sights and more with fewer park visitors.

 If you only have a day to spare, this park is worth the detour, especially because they receive only 10 percent of the annual visitors that Yosemite does.
 Spending a few days here gives you even more solitude and time to explore the wonders of the southern Sierra Nevada

 As you might have already guessed from its name, this park is famous most of all for its giant sequoia trees.
 The granddaddy of them all is the General Sherman Tree, thought to be over 2000 years old and measuring over 275 feet tall and 100 feet around its trunk.

 To really get a sense for how enormous these giant trees are, you can take a walk through the Giant Forest after letting your kids discover the hands-on, interactive displays inside the free museum or joining a family-oriented nature activity program over at the Beetle Rock Nature Center across the road.

 From the museum, a side road leads out to Crescent Meadow, where you may catch sight of black bears foraging for berries and acorns, and past a drive-through giant sequoia tree on its way out to Moro Rock, where a giant staircase leads to uplifting vistas of the Sierra Nevada mountains.